-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares SSCC against community colleges in the entire state of Alabama.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares this school against community colleges in Alabama.

 Specialized Programs & Accreditations

-- Accredited by the National League for Nursing Accrediting Commission (since 1986)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1986)

 - Compare all associate's degree in nursing (ADN) programs in Alabama

-- Accredited by the National League for Nursing Accrediting Commission (since 2010)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 2010)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Shelton State Community College by clicking the request information to the right.

 (C) Certificate or Award | (A) Associate's | (B) Bachelor's | (M) Master's Degree | (D) Doctorate (PhD,...)

 Business and Marketing Studies